 Text Messaging sends specific digital alerts to owners/residents who sign up to be informed of emergencies, maintenance issues, and/or routine events such as meetings.
-The current high of 560 subscribers was likely driven by recent street disturbances.
+The record high of 560 subscribers was likely driven by recent street disturbances.

-www.PTCondo.com is the repository for an enormous amount of data.
-Residents who register their identities may login to gain access to restricted information such as our governing documents, annual budgets, minutes from board meetings, and Useful Forms & Documents, discussed in the next column..
+www.PTCondo.com is the repository for an enormous amount of data, and it gets about ??? clicks per day/week/month.
+Residents who register their identities may login to gain access to restricted information such as our governing documents, annual budgets, and minutes from board meetings.